 On 5 May 2016, the Attribution Managed Investment Trust ("AMIT") regime, applying to Managed Investment Trusts was enacted under the Tax Laws Amendment (New Tax System for Management Investment Trusts) Act 2016.
 With its introduction, the Responsible Entity has amended the Fund's Constitution to allow the Fund to operate as an AMIT.
-On 19 October 2016, the Responsible Entity sent notice to unitholders on the Fund's intention to elect into the AMIT regime for the financial year ended 30 June 2018 (and for subsequent financial years).
-As of 30 June 2019, the Fund has continued to meet the conditions to remain in the AMIT tax regime and consequently the units in the Fund have remained classified as equity.
+On 19 October 2016, the Responsible Entity sent notice to unitholders on the Fund's intention to elect into the AMIT regime on the 30 June 2018 (and for subsequent years).
+On 30 June 2019, the Fund met the other conditions to adopt the AMIT tax regime and consequently the units in the Fund have been re-classified from a financial liability to equity.
+As of 31 December 2019, the Fund has continued to meet the conditions to remain in the AMIT tax regime and consequently the units in the Fund have remained classified as equity.

-The financial statements were approved by the Board of Directors of the Responsible Entity on 19 September 2019.
+The financial statements were approved by the Board of Directors of the Responsible Entity on 18 March 2020.